AndrewIndeche/instaclone/README.md

 ## Authors

 * **Andrew Indeche** - *Final work*
+## ERRORS
+Homepage is not rendering templates for uploaded images.Current work in progress
 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details